 The Equity Subcommittee of the Maine Climate Council will support ongoing planning and implementation of the state’s climate strategies to ensure shared benefits across diverse populations in Maine.

-The subcommittee will build upon a groundbreaking equity analysis of the Maine Climate Council’s climate strategies that took place during the summer of 2020.
+The subcommittee built upon a groundbreaking equity analysis of the Maine Climate Council’s climate strategies that took place during the summer of 2020.
 That analysis, by the Senator George J. Mitchell Center for Sustainability Solutions at the University of Maine, placed an equity lens on the four-year climate action plan, but also identified the need for further focus on ensuring climate equity in Maine as the state seeks to implement climate mitigation and adaptation programs.

-Ambassador Maulian Dana
+Ambassador Maulian Bryant

-Ambassador Maulian Dana was appointed by Penobscot Nation Chief Kirk Francis in September 2017.
-As Ambassador, Ms. Dana is responsible to act as a representative of the Penobscot Nation and to serve as a liaison for the Nation at the local, state and federal levels of government in order to educate and advocate for policy and laws that impact and protect the Penobscot Nation’s sovereignty, culture, natural resources and the general welfare of the Penobscot people.
+Ambassador Maulian Bryant was appointed by Penobscot Nation Chief Kirk Francis in September 2017.
+As Ambassador, Ms. Bryant is responsible to act as a representative of the Penobscot Nation and to serve as a liaison for the Nation at the local, state and federal levels of government in order to educate and advocate for policy and laws that impact and protect the Penobscot Nation’s sovereignty, culture, natural resources and the general welfare of the Penobscot people.